Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Conclusion

-The single thing you can do to ensure maximum price on exit is to appoint the right advisers, to appoint them before you do anything, and certainly to appoint them before you've spoken with any buyers.
+The single thing vendors can do to ensure maximum price on exit is to appoint the right advisers, to appoint them before they do anything, and certainly to appoint them before speaking with any potential acquirers.
+There are business brokers who cater for the lower market and, given selling larger businesses is a different kettle of fish, a whole range of different professionals who assist with mid-cap sales.

-This is particularly important if you've received an unsolicited offer for your business.
-Your first step should be not to speak with these prospective buyers but to appoint advisers to act on your behalf (and to raise competing offers ASAP).
+This is particularly important if a business owner has received an unsolicited offer for their business.
+Their first step should be not to speak with these prospective buyers but to appoint advisers to act on their behalf (and to raise competing offers ASAP).